srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.
 You may find it easiest to use an InPrivate / Incognito browser session to avoid accidentally using the wrong account.

-1. Notice that the AZ-220 dashboard that you created in the previous task has been loaded.
+1. Notice that the AZ-220 dashboard that you created in the previous lab has been loaded.

     You will be adding resources to your dashboard as the course continues.

 1. On the Azure portal menu, click **+ Create a resource**.

-    The Azure Marketplace is a collection of all the resources you can create in Azure.
+    The **New** blade that opens is a front-end to the Azure Marketplace, which is a collection of all the resources you can create in Azure.
 The marketplace contains resources from both Microsoft and the community.

 1. In the Search textbox, type **IoT** and then press **Enter**.

+    The **Marketplace** blade will open to display the available services matching your search criteria.

-    > **Note**: Marketplace services provided by private contributors may include a cost that is not covered by a Microsoft Azure Pass or other Microsoft credit offering.
+    > **Note**: Marketplace services provided by private contributors may include a cost that is not covered by a Microsoft Azure Pass or other Microsoft Azure free credit offerings.
+You will be using Microsoft provided resources during the labs in this course.

-1. On the search results blade, click **IoT Hub**.
+1. On the **Marketplace** blade, click **IoT Hub**.

-    Notice the list of _Useful Links_ displayed on this blade.

-1. In the list of links, notice that there is a link to Documentation.
+1. On the **IoT Hub** blade, under **Useful Links**, notice the list resource links.

-    No need to explore this documentation now, but it is worth noting.
-The _IoT Hub Documentation_ page is the root page for IoT Hub resources and documentation.
-You can use this page to explore current documentation and find tutorials and other resources that will help you to explore activities that are outside the scope of this course.
-We will refer you to the docs.microsoft.com site throughout this course for additional reading on specific topics.
+    There is no need to explore these links now, but it's worth noting that they are available.
+The _Documentation_ link, for example, takes you to the root page for IoT Hub resources and documentation.
+You can use this page to review the most up-to-date Azure IoT Hub documentation and explore additional resources that are outside the scope of this course.
+You will be referred to the docs.microsoft.com site throughout this course for additional reading on specific topics.

-    If you did open the documentation link, use your browser to close the documentation tab and navigate back to the Azure portal tab.
+    If you opened one of the links, close it now and use your browser to navigate back to the Azure portal tab.

 #### Task 2: Create an IoT Hub with required property settings

 1. To begin the process of creating your new IoT Hub, click **Create**.

-    >**Tip:** In the future, there are two other ways to get to the _Create_ experience of any Azure resource type:
+    > **Tip:** In the future, there are two other ways to get to the _Create_ experience of any Azure resource type:
+    >
-        1. If you have the service in your Favorites, you can click the service to navigate to the list of instances, then click the _+ Add_ button at the top.
+    >    1. If you have the service in your Favorites, you can click the service to navigate to the list of instances, then click the _+ Add_ button at the top.
-        2. You can search for the service name in the _Search_ box at the top of the portal to get to the list of instances, then click the _+ Add_ button at the top.
+    >    2. You can search for the service name in the _Search_ box at the top of the portal to get to the list of instances, then click the _+ Add_ button at the top.

-    Next, you need to specify information about the Hub and your subscription.
-The following steps walk you through the settings, explaining each of the fields as you fill them in.
+    The following steps walk you through the settings required to create your IoT Hub, explaining each of the fields as you fill them in.

-1. On the _IoT hub_ blade, on the _Basics_ tab, ensure that the Azure **Subscription** that you intend to use for this course is selected.
+1. On the **IoT hub** blade, in the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this course is selected.

+    The _Basics_ tab that is selected initially contains uninitialized fields that you are required to fill in, but there are settings on the _Size and scale_ tab that you will need to be familiar with as well.

-1. To the right of **Resource Group**, open the **Select existing** dropdown, and then click **rg-az220**
+1. To the right of **Resource group**, open the **Select existing** dropdown, and then click **rg-az220**

     This is the resource group that you created in the previous lab.
-We will be grouping the resources that we create for this course together in the same resource group.
-This should help you to clean up your resources when you have completed the course.
+You will be grouping the resources that you create for this course together in the same resource group.
+It is best practice to group related resources in this way, and will help you to clean up your resources when you no longer need them.

-1. To the right of **Region**, open the drop-down list and select the same region as your resource group.
-Make sure it supports Event Grid.
+1. To the right of **Region**, open the drop-down list and select the same region that you selected for your resource group.

+    > **Note**: One of the upcoming labs will use Event Grid.
+To support this future lab, you need to select a Region that supports Event Grid.
+For the current list of regions that support Event Grid, see the following link: [Products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=event-grid&regions=all)

-    As we saw previously, Azure is supported by a series of datacenters that are placed in regions all around the world.
+    As you saw previously, Azure is supported by a series of datacenters that are placed in regions all around the world.
 When you create something in Azure, you deploy it to one of these datacenter locations.

-    > **Note**:  For the current list of regions that support Event Grid, see the following link: [Products available by region](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=event-grid&regions=all)

-    > **Note**:  When picking a region to host your app, keep in mind that picking a region close to your end users will decrease load/response times.
-If you are on the other side of the world from your end users, you should not be picking the region nearest you.
+    > **Note**:  When picking a region to host your resources, keep in mind that picking a region close to your end users will decrease load/response times.
+In a production environment, if you are on the other side of the world from your end users, you should not be picking the region nearest you.

-1. To the right of **IoT Hub Name**, enter a globally unique name for your IoT Hub.
+1. To the right of **IoT hub name**, enter a globally unique name for your IoT Hub as follows:

-    To provide a globally unique name, enter **iot-az220-training-{your-id}** (remember to replace **{your-id}** with the unique ID you created in Lab 1.).
+    To provide a globally unique name, enter **iot-az220-training-{your-id}** (remember to replace **{your-id}** with the unique ID you created in Exercise 1).

     For example: **iot-az220-training-cah191216**

-    The name of your IoT Hub must be globally unique because it is a publicly accessible resource that you must be able to access from any IP connected device.
+    The name of your IoT Hub must be globally unique because it is a publicly accessible resource that you must be able to access from any of your IP enabled IoT devices.

     Consider the following when you specify a unique name for your new IoT Hub:

-    * The value that you apply to _IoT Hub Name_ must be unique across all of Azure.
+    * The value that you apply to **IoT hub name** must be unique across all of Azure.
 This is true because the value assigned to the name will be used in the IoT Hub's connection string.
-Since Azure enables you to connect devices from anywhere in the world to your hub, it makes sense that all Azure hubs must be accessible from the Internet using the connection string and that connection strings must therefore be unique.
-We'll explore connection strings later in this lab.
+Since Azure enables you to connect devices from anywhere in the world to your hub, it makes sense that all Azure IoT hubs must be accessible from the Internet using the connection string and that connection strings must therefore be unique.
+You will explore connection strings later in this lab.

-    * The value that you assign to _IoT Hub Name_ cannot be changed once the app service has been created.
-If you do need to change the name, you'll need to create a new IoT Hub, re-register your devices to it, and delete your old IoT Hub.
+    * The value that you assign to **IoT hub name** cannot be changed once your resource has been created.
+If you do need to change the name, you'll need to create a new IoT Hub with the desired name, re-register your devices from the original hub and register them with the new one, and delete your old IoT Hub.

-    * The _IoT Hub Name_ field is a required field.
+    * The **IoT hub name** field is a required field.

     > **Note**:  Azure will ensure that the name you enter is unique.
-If the name that you enter is not unique, Azure will display an asterisk at the end of the name field as a warning.
-You can append the name suggested above with '**-01**' or '**-02**' as necessary to achieve a globally unique name.
+If the name that you enter is not unique, Azure will display a message below the name field as a warning.
+If you see the warning message, you should update your unique ID.
+Try appending your unique ID with '**00**', or '**01**', or '**02**, 'etc. as necessary to achieve a globally unique name.

+    > **Note**: Some resource names do not allow extended characters like the dash (-) or underscore (_), so stick with numeric digits when updating your unique ID.

 1. At the top of the blade, click **Size and scale**.

-    Take a minute to review the information presented on this blade.
+    Take a minute to review the fields and other information presented on this tab.

-1. To the right of Pricing and scale tier, open the dropdown and then select **S1: Standard tier** if it is not already selected.
+1. To the right of **Pricing and scale tier**, ensure that **S1: Standard tier** is selected.

-    You can choose from several tier options depending on how many features you want and how many messages you send through your solution per day.
-The _S1_ tier that we are using in this course allows a total of 400,000 messages per unit per day and provides the all of the services that are required in this training.
-We won't actually need 400,000 messages per unit per day, but we will be using features provided at this tier level, such as _Cloud-to-device commands_, _Device management_, and _IoT Edge_.
-IoT Hub also offers a free tier that is meant for testing and evaluation.
-It has all the capabilities of the standard tier, but limited messaging allowances.
-However, you cannot upgrade from the free tier to either basic or standard.
-The free tier is intended for testing and evaluation.
-It allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
-Each Azure subscription can create one IoT Hub in the free tier.
+    Azure IoT Hub provides several tier options depending on how many features you require and how many messages you need to send within your solution per day.
+The _S1_ tier that you are using in this course allows a total of 400,000 messages per unit per day and provides the all of the services that are required in this training.
+You won't actually need 400,000 messages per unit per day, but you will be using features provided by the Standard tier, such as _Cloud-to-device commands_, _Device management_, and _IoT Edge_.
+IoT Hub also offers a Free tier that is meant for testing and evaluation.
+It has the same capabilities as the Standard tier, but limited messaging allowances.
+It is important to note that you cannot upgrade from the Free tier to either Basic or Standard.
+The Free tier allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
+Each Azure subscription can create one IoT Hub in the Free tier.

     > **Note**:  The _S1 - Standard_ tier has a cost of $25.00 USD per month per unit.
-We will be specifying 1 unit.
+You will be specifying 1 unit.
 For details about the other tier options, see [Choosing the right IoT Hub tier for your solution](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).

-1. To the right of **Number of S1 IoT Hub units**, ensure that **1** is selected.
+1. To the right of **Number of S1 IoT hub units**, ensure that **1** is selected.

     As mentioned above, the pricing tier that you choose establishes the number of messages that your hub can process per unit per day.
-To increase the number of messages that you hub can process without moving to a higher pricing tier, you can increase the number of units.
-For example, if you want the IoT hub to support ingress of 800,000 messages, you choose *two* S1 tier units.
-For the IoT courses created by Microsoft we will be using just 1 unit.
+To increase the number of messages that your hub can process without moving to a higher pricing tier, you can increase the number of units.
+For example, if you want your IoT hub to support ingress of up to 800,000 messages per day, you could specify *two* S1 tier units.
+For this course you will be using just 1 unit.

 1. To the right of **Azure Security Center**, ensure that **Off** is selected.

     Azure Security Center unifies security management and enables end-to-end threat detection and analysis across hybrid cloud workloads and your Azure IoT solution.

+    Azure Security Center is on by default because security is important to your IoT solution.
+You will be exploring Azure Security Center in Lab 19 of this course.
+Disabling it for now ensures that the Lab 19 instructions work as expected.

-We will be exploring Azure Security Center in a later labs, so we will disable it for now.
-Currently, you can enable Azure Security Center at subscription level, through the Azure portal.
-The Standard tier is free for the first 30 days.
-Any usage beyond 30 days will be automatically charged as per the pricing scheme detailed [here](https://azure.microsoft.com/en-us/pricing/details/security-center/).
+    Currently, you can enable Azure Security Center at the subscription level, through the Azure portal.
+The Standard tier of Azure Security Center is free for the first 30 days.
+Any usage beyond 30 days will be automatically charged as per the pricing information detailed [here](https://azure.microsoft.com/en-us/pricing/details/security-center/).

-1. Under _Advanced Settings_, ensure that **Device-to-cloud partitions** is set to **4**.
+1. Expand **Advanced Settings**, and then ensure that **Device-to-cloud partitions** is set to **4**.

     The number of partitions relates the device-to-cloud messages to the number of simultaneous readers of these messages.
 Most IoT hubs will only need four partitions, which is the default value.
-For this course we will create our IoT Hub using the default number of partitions.
+For this course you will create your IoT Hub using the default number of partitions.

 1. At the top of the blade, click **Review + create**.